google-deepmind/mujoco/doc/mjx.rst

 For MJX to perform well, some configuration parameters should be adjusted from their default MuJoCo values:

 :ref:`option` element
-  For now, solver must be set to ``CG`` (but Newton is on its way!).
-The ``iterations`` and ``ls_iterations`` attributes---which control solver and linesearch iterations, respectively---should be brought down to just low enough that the simulation remains stable.
-Accurate solver forces are not so important in reinforcement learning in which domain randomization is often used to add noise to physics for sim2real.
+  The ``iterations`` and ``ls_iterations`` attributes---which control solver and linesearch iterations, respectively--- should be brought down to just low enough that the simulation remains stable.
+Accurate solver forces are not so important in reinforcement learning in which domain randomization is often used to add noise to physics for sim-to-real.
+  The ``NEWTON`` :ref:`Solver <mjtSolver>` often delivers reasonable convergence with one solver iteration, and performs well on GPU.  ``CG`` is currently a better choice for TPU.

 :ref:`contact-pair` element
   Consider explicitly marking geoms for collision detection to reduce the number of contacts that MJX must consider